MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 # DSC configuration

-Since version 0.80, PowerToys installer is released on GitHub with `Microsoft.PowerToys.Configure` [DSC resource](/powershell/dsc/overview) that allows you to configure PowerToys using a [Winget configuration file](/windows/package-manager/configuration/create).
+Since version 0.80, the PowerToys installer has been released on GitHub with `Microsoft.PowerToys.Configure` [DSC resource](/powershell/dsc/overview) that allows you to configure PowerToys using a [Winget configuration file](/windows/package-manager/configuration/create).

 ## Installation